ecloudvalley/Getting-start-AWS-SAM/README.md

 " width="70%" height="70%">
 </p>

-- Type in these fileds to test your web application.
+- Type values in those fileds to test your web application.

 ### **Create new Lambda function**

 In this section, you will create a Lambda funtion.
-When the data is writed to DynamoDB through your website, this Lambda will be triggered to write the logs to **CloudWatch**.
+When the data is written to DynamoDB through your website, this Lambda will be triggered to write the logs to **CloudWatch**.

 - Copy the following code.
 This code set the parameter configuration required to create Lambda function and capture the table activity with **DynamoDB** stream.